spollard/josh-works.github.io/_pages/stripe_course.md

 I like Jekyll because it's fast and lightweight.
 Pingdom says this very page you're reading is [about 380Kb and loads in 470ms](https://tools.pingdom.com/#5b53cbf885c00000).
 That's pretty light and pretty quick.

-I don't want to jump to a database-backed platform just to sell some some simple digital products.
+I didn't want to jump to a database-backed platform just to sell some some simple digital products.

 ### You want to be able to take payments on your site for simple info products